binaryage/fscript-osax/readme.md

         -- Psalm 20 (The Message)

-This is useful when you want to debug crash scenarios of your Mac application (for example Crash Reporting Dialog).
+This is useful when you want to debug crash scenarios of your Mac application (for example a crash reporting dialog).

 # Installation